-Secular journalists have recently concocted the term “Christian Nationalist” and are labeling many well-meaning Christians who are serving in Public Office with the title with the intent to marginalize their influence in the public square.
+Secular journalists have recently concocted the term “Christian Nationalist” and are labeling many well-meaning Christians who are serving in public office with the title with the intent to marginalize their influence in the public square.
 So what do they mean when they charge you with this?
-This Bible study is intended to unpack that term (which is not a new subset of Evangelicalism by the way — it is just a newly coined term to describe it) and aid you with the theological knowledge to persuade you, hopefully, to not be one.
-By painting Public Servants who trust in Christ for their salvation as “Christian Nationalists” the secular journalist hopes to instill fear in the voting populous.
+This Bible study is intended to unpack that term (which is not a new subset of Evangelicalism, by the way — it is just a newly coined term to describe it) and aid you with the theological knowledge to persuade you, hopefully, to not be one.
+By painting Public Servants who trust in Christ for their salvation as “Christian Nationalists,” the secular journalist hopes to instill fear in the voting populous.
 So it is important for you to know what this means and why it is not a biblically based precept to begin with.
+Read on, my friend.

 A. CHRISTIAN DOMINIONISTS